Locked up in Sussex 2021: These are some the criminals jailed between January and June

-Here we look at some of the criminals locked up in 2021, starting from January to June.
+Here we take a look at some of the criminals locked up during the first six months of 2021.

 All of the information below comes from either Sussex Police or our reporters attending court in person.